Apple Watch Series 7 preorders are live — here's everything you need to know | CNN Underscored

 There are a lot of Series 7 options to choose from, so here are some handy links:

-- Apple Watch Series 7 41mm GPS in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $399; apple.com or amazon.com)
+- Apple Watch Series 7 41mm GPS in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $399; amazon.com or apple.com)

-- Apple Watch Series 7 45mm in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $429; apple.com or amazon.com)
+- Apple Watch Series 7 45mm in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $429; amazon.com or apple.com)

-- Apple Watch Series 7 41mm GPS + Cellular in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $499; apple.com or amazon.com)
+- Apple Watch Series 7 41mm GPS + Cellular in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $499; amazon.com or apple.com)

-- Apple Watch Series 7 45mm GPS + Cellular in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $529; apple.com or amazon.com)
+- Apple Watch Series 7 45mm GPS + Cellular in Midnight, Starlight, green, blue and (PRODUCT) RED (starting at $529; amazon.com or apple.com)

 Those looking for a stainless steel Apple Watch will pay a bit more for a 41mm or 45mm size.
 Apple also offers this style of Apple Watch in graphite, gold or silver.
 Similarly, it’s $100 more for the cellular variant of the stainless steel models.

-- Apple Watch Series 7 41mm GPS + Cellular Stainless Steel in graphite, gold and silver (starting at $699; apple.com or amazon.com)
+- Apple Watch Series 7 41mm GPS + Cellular Stainless Steel in graphite, gold and silver (starting at $699; amazon.com or apple.com)

-- Apple Watch Series 7 45mm GPS Stainless Steel in graphite, gold and silver (starting at $749; apple.com or amazon.com)
+- Apple Watch Series 7 45mm GPS Stainless Steel in graphite, gold and silver (starting at $749; amazon.com or apple.com)

 The fast charging cable for Apple Watch is also up for order at $29 — just keep in mind that this will fast charge the Series 7, and charge the previous models at a normal rate.